nspiller/gnuplot-convolution/README.md

 # gnuplot-convolution

-This programme creates convolutions (e.g. Gaussian or Cauchy) of impulse spectra.
+This programme creates convolutions (e.g. Gaussian or Cauchy) of impulse spectra with `gunplot`.

 ## Minimum working example